Shibuya is Tokyo’s youth mecca, never short of shopping complexes, bars, art, music and — luckily for us — things to do.

 Go-karting around Tokyo is undoubtedly one of the most popular tourist activities (and one of the least popular with the locals!).
 It makes for a fun and memorable group activity — dress up and have your photo taken cruising across Shibuya crossing, driving around Harajuku and beyond.

-Whilst there’s several go-karting providers across the city, this highly-rated go kart provider in Shinjuku covers a route through Shibuya.
+Whilst there’s several go-karting providers across the city, this highly-rated go-kart provider covers a route through Shibuya.
 NB: You need an international driving permit, or driving license suitable for Japan.

 Make memories on a bar-hopping tour